AMartins87/genius-trivia-quiz/README.md

 - ### **QUIZ PAGE - START**

-    - Shows questions with three possible options on display
+    - Shows questions with three possible options on display.
-    - Next Questions button is not visible before you select your answer
+    - 'Next Question' button is not visible before an answer is selected.

 ![Quiz game page](assets/wireframes/wireframe_game.JPG)